How Does Social Media Affect Teenagers? A Parent’s Guide To Influencers

-Teenage years are vital to forming new relationships, and building new social support groups.
 Teens want to fit in and feel accepted among friends.
-Yet they still want their parents’ support and love.
+Influencers are often part of this fitting in process.
+Yet teenage children still want their parents’ support and love.

 Caring parents want happy kids, so they buy stuff to meet their child’s wants and needs.
 But sometimes parents don’t want to pay for things that seem inessential, overpriced, or against values they live by.
-Now there’s another player in the tug-of-war: social media influencers.
+They may not see the hidden player in this tug-of-war: the social media influencer.

 Peer Pressure, Anxiety, and the Impact of Social Media